it-at-m/mobidam-eai-commons-starter/README.md

 <!--*what insights do you have to tell*-->

-Die Dokumentation befindet sich unter <a href="https://github.com/it-at-m/mobidam-sst-management/tree/sprint/docs">docs</a> oder https://it-at-m.github.io/mobidam-sst-management/
+Die Dokumentation befindet sich unter <a href="https://github.com/it-at-m/mobidam-s3-eai/tree/main/docs">docs</a>

 <p align="right">(<a href="#top">nach oben</a>)</p>